sampterson/air-coding-assignment-sam-peterson/README.md

+# Air Coding Submission

+## Summary

+I focused on the backend API first, building functionality to support the board/folder operations.
+I chose an adjacency list as the primary datastructure to represent the boards.
+With this, each board is a node in a tree that can have many children and a single parent.
+This made creating a new board and moving a board to a new parent simple, because all that needed to be done is updating a parent ID value.
+Deletes are handled in the API by a recursive function at the database level, given a boardId, the delete method is called on all child boards until there are no more child boards.

+I chose a controller/service/repository structure to organize the different needs.
+In the service layer, there are additional checks to validate create and move operations by recursively checking depths before the create or move parent operation is ran.

+I focused my integration testing on my controller layer, since that is the contract enforced for the UI.
+Using SQlite as a db simplified development for this assignment and also allows for simple in-memory persistence when running tests, which was very helpful.

+I focused on the UI second and built some of the features requested.
+There is an overall shape to the page and the ability to create default named folders and delete them.
+I may take additional time to finish the requirements on the front end to enable traversing the folder structures, creating child boards, and moving a board to a new parent.

+## Running

+I made sure to continue to leverage the 'docker-compose up' functionality in the starter.
+That should be the only step required to run my solution.

+# ORIGINAL README BELOW

 # Express Next.js WebSocket Demo with TypeScript

 This is a full-stack TypeScript application demonstrating the integration of Express.js backend with Next.js frontend, featuring REST API and WebSocket communication.